George Patrick John Rushworth Jellicoe, 2nd Earl Jellicoe1

 Edward Thompson married Arabella Dunch, daughter of Edmund Dunch and Elizabeth Godfrey.1

-Edward Thompson lived at Marsden, Yorkshire, England.1
+He lived at Marsden, Yorkshire, EnglandG.1

 Child of Edward Thompson and Arabella Dunch